The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 function two continued at the line after the divide-by-zero, and the pipeline

-completed all its stages if error action was continue
+completed all its stages if error action was continue.
+Swapping the divide-by-zero to the bad Start-Sleep

 command gives the same result.

-The next example modifies function two to use Get-Item -ErrorAction Stop
+The next example modifies function two to use Get-Item -ErrorAction Stop instead (the

-would be the same if $ErrorActionPreference
+effect on Get-Item would be the same if $ErrorActionPreference were set to Stop

-or the pipeline contained two -ErrorAction Stop
+or the pipeline contained two -ErrorAction Stop).

-Running four with this version shows the effect of -ErrorAction stop
+Running four with this version shows the effect of -ErrorAction stop on writing

 what would otherwise be a non-terminating error: